nextcloud/documentation/developer_manual/tutorial.rst

 To update the tables used by the app, simply adjust the database.xml file and increase the app version number in :file:`appinfo/version` to trigger an update.

 Your database layer should go into the **database/** folder.
 It's recommended to split your data entities from your database queries.
-You can do that by creating a very simple PHP object with getters and setters:
+You can do that by creating a very simple PHP object with getters and setters.
+This object will hold your data.

 :file:`database/item.php`